ammarfaizi2/wgm/README.md

 ### 5. Delete an interface

-Option `--dev` is required to identify the interface to be deleted.
+Option `--dev` is required to select the interface to be deleted.
 ```txt
 ./wgm iface del --dev wgm0;
 ```

 ### 6. Update the private key of an interface

-Option `--dev` is required to identify the interface to be updated.
+Option `--dev` is required to select the interface to be updated.
 ```txt
 ./wgm iface update \
     --dev wgm0 \